Pear Tree and Partridge

 Mary Vanhoozer

-A dedicated pedagogue, Mary helps her students gain a deeper love and understanding of music, develop a vision to share live music with local community, and cultivate an appreciation for the craft of performance.
+A dedicated teacher, Mary helps her students gain a deeper love and understanding of music, develop a vision to share live music with local community, and cultivate an appreciation for the craft of performance.
+She currently teaches piano through the Elmhurst University community music school program.
+Mary holds degrees in piano performance from Wheaton College Conservatory (B.M.), the Eastman School of Music (M.M.), and the Cleveland Institute of Music (D.M.A).